 The filesystem images also include four example programs:

-.It is generally not practical to directly use the LWIP network routines provided by the Pico C SDK as these rely heavily on callbacks into user supplied C (or assembler) routines.
+sudo apt install tftp.It is generally not practical to directly use the LWIP network routines provided by the Pico C SDK as these rely heavily on callbacks into user supplied C (or assembler) routines.
 Therefore some higher level routines have been written in C to provide the functions needed to implement "socklib".
 If required, these routines may be accessed directly using SYS.
 They are documented in the file "include/network.h".

 The original implementation of the network code utilised a large static allocation of a memory pool for network buffers, which substantially reduced the memory available to BASIC for the Pico W build, even if networking is not used (the static memory pool is the default for the pico-sdk when using background CYW43 network support).
 Following a discussion with Richard Russel, this has been revised.
 Calling PROC_initsockets reserves space for the network buffers by moving HIMEM down.
 Providing that nothing else changes HIMEM, this space is reclaimed when PROC_exitsockets is called.

 There is a built-in assembler for the ARM v6M instruction set as supported by the Pico.
 By default the assembler uses "Unified" syntax.
-However including the following pseudo-op
+However including the following pseudo-op:

 syntax d